-The MS-MKTG student’s advisory committee consists of the Director of MS-MKTG program, who is a faculty member in the Department of Marketing at Mays Business School.
-The Director has the responsibility of approving the proposed degree plans for MS-MKTG students.
-When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.
+The MS-MKTG student’s advisory committee consists of the Associate Department Head of Marketing, who is a faculty member in the Department of Marketing at Mays Business School.
+They have the responsibility of approving the proposed degree plans for MS-MKTG students.
+When necessary, recommendations in cases of academic deficiency will be made to the Graduate and Professional School.

-The degree plan must be filed with the Office of Graduate and Professional Studies and approved by the MS-MKTG director before the deadline imposed by the MS-MKTG program and no later than dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be filed with the Graduate and Professional School and approved by the Associate Department Head before the deadline imposed by the MS-MKTG program and no later than dates announced in the GPS calendar of deadlines for graduation.
 Additional coursework may be added to the approved degree plan by petition to the MS-MKTG director.

 A minimum of 36 semester credit hours of approved coursework is required for the Non-Thesis Option.